Get a Ride to Safety

 We define a civic professional as a person who is employed by or engages in a professional capacity on behalf of a registered company, an organization, or a municipality.
 Additionally, this profession should deal with civic matters such as health, legal matters, community outreach, or public safety.

 Examples of civic professionals include (but are not limited to): police, fireman, doctor, lawyer, counselor, therapist, dentist, school nurse, shelter personnel, campus police, emergency line dispatch, caseworker, social worker, pediatrician, and others.

 Scheduling Departure Time

 Families to Freedom is an all-volunteer organization that relies on the availability of our volunteer team.
-As such, we are usually not able to accommodate departure for long-distance travel the same day as your call.
+As such, we are usually not able to accommodate departure for multi-state travel the same day as your call.
+Requests for a ride to shelter in North Texas may be honored the same day as your call.
 If you feel you will be in danger before your scheduled departure, call the police and seek shelter.

 Safe Locations for Pickup

 A safe place for a volunteer to pickup at can be the location of a civic professional such as the police station, a fire station, hospital or medical clinic, or a shelter.
 In some cases where municipal resources are too far or not available, we will also accept a public establishments including a retail store that is well lit and has camera surveillance and/or security personnel.
 This requirement is for the safety of all people involved.
 We will not pickup from a residence.

 While Families to Freedom will advocate for you to contact and/or report the abuse to police, we do not require police involvement.
 We will honor the confidentiality agreements formed between doctors and their patients, and lawyers with their clients.